Theropoda: Diet and teeth

 Diet is largely deduced by the tooth morphology, tooth marks on bones of the prey, and gut contents.
 Some theropods, such as Baryonyx, Lourinhanosaurus, ornithomimosaurs, and birds, are known to use gastroliths, or gizzard-stones.

 The majority of theropod teeth are blade-like, with serration on the edges, called ziphodont.
 Others are pachydont or folidont depending on the shape of the tooth or denticles.
 The morphology of the teeth is distinct enough to tell the major families apart, which indicate different diet strategies.
 An investigation in July 2015 discovered that what appeared to be "cracks" in their teeth were actually folds that helped to prevent tooth breakage by strengthening individual serrations as they attacked their prey.
 The folds helped the teeth stay in place longer, especially as theropods evolved into larger sizes and had more force in their bite.

+As a general rule, predatory theropods above between 16 and 32 kg preyed predominantly on prey as large or larger than themselves, while those below this body mass threshold preyed primarily on prey smaller than themselves.
+This is similar to the pattern observed in predatory mammals, where taxa above ~21.5 kg predominantly prey on animals larger than themselves, because the energy animals above this body mass threshold gain from catching small prey is insufficient to offset the bioenergetic expenditure required to capture them.